 The New York Traumatic Brain Injury Model System is a part of the Brain Injury Research Center of Mount Sinai (BIRC-MS).
 The TBI Model System conducts research and provides a comprehensive program of health care to meet the diverse needs of persons who have experienced a traumatic brain injury.
-The NY TBI Model System is one of 16 in the U.S. and the only one in the New York metropolitan area.
-The current funding of the NY TBI Model System began in late 2002.
+The NY TBI Model System is one of 16 in the U.S. The current funding of the NY TBI Model System began in late 2002.
 The staff of the NY-TBI-MS and the BIRC-MS focus on the same goal: enhancing quality of life of individuals who have experienced a TBI.

 Each Model System across the country is recognized not only as a center of excellence in clinical care of individuals with TBI, but also in conducting research on TBI and in disseminating information about TBI to professionals and consumers.
 Model Systems are provided funding by the National Institute on Disability and Rehabilitation Research, within the U.S. Department of Education.

-The research program of the NY TBI Model System currently includes two research projects: one focuses on alleviation of post-TBI depression and the second on fatigue after traumatic brain injury.
+The research program of the NY TBI Model System currently includes two research projects: one focuses on on the treatment of fatigue and the second on learning emotional regulation via an online group treatment program.
+Both of these studies are seeking volunteers, who may benefit from participation in these treatments.

 A variety of resources are made available for professionals and for people with TBI and their families through the Brain Injury Research Center of Mount Sinai: